Tinsae-Tadesse/devops-vagrant/README.md

 - `Vagrantfile`: Configuration file for the vagrant virtual machine
 - `vagrant-scripts/provision.sh`: Shell script to provision Apache2 and fetch your site content

+---

 ## Implementation
 ### 🔧 Step 1: Create the Vagrantfile
+Create a Vagrantfile with the following content:
 ```
 Vagrant.configure("2") do |config|
   # Configure base OS image